pmcgrath/pmcgrath.github.com/_posts/2012-07-08-create-content-using-github-pages.md

 ## Creating the github pages repository
 Create a public repository on github and name as pmcgrath.github.com where pmcgrath is the github account name
-Clone the project locally using the appropriate github url (ssh or https)
+Clone the project locally using the appropriate github url
 i.e. git clone git@github.com:pmcgrath/pmcgrath.github.com.git

 ## Set up repository directory content skeleton